 2) Click Hardware Info and click Yes verify UAC.

-3) You can then check the RAM in Windows, and you can also check other system information such as Motherboard, Processor, Video cards, Networks card.
+3) You can then check the memory in your Windows computer, and you can also check other system information such as Motherboard, Processor, Video cards, Networks card.

 As you may have already known, Windows 10 computers usually run into various issues, and one of the possible problems is the device drivers.
 So it’s recommended to keep your device drivers up to date.

 Driver Easy will automatically recognise your system and solve the drivers issues in Windows 10.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version, it takes just 2 clicks (and you will get full support and a 30-day money back guarantee).

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to the flagged driver to automatically download the correct version of the driver (you can do this with the FREE version), then install it in your computer.

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).